 - If you feel sick, remove your headset and press keyboard ESCAPE to quit.
 Be gentle to start, flying games on the Oculus can be strong on the senses.

 - Observer mode is built into the game, and will run on your main pc's main screen if you select it from the in-flight menu.
-It is rendering a second complete view, and does have a performance hit.
+It is rendering a second complete view, and does have an appreciable performance hit.
 If you select Headset view, which is the default, this second view isn't generated.

 In-game Key Summary:

-Z/X (left analogue stick) - Turn left/right on the ground or roll in the air.
+A/D (left analogue stick) - Turn left/right on the ground or roll in the air.

 W/S (left analogue stick) - Pitch up/down in the air.

-Backspace (Blue X button) - centre view.
+Backspace (Blue X button or press Touch controller thumbstick) - centre view.

 Escape - Quit game